robertocarlosmedina/portfolio/README.md

 ## Helper

-if you find any error in the portfolio page, report it to me.
+If you find any error in the portfolio page, report it to me please.
 I will appreciate that.

 ## Visite my portfolio